Tombstone, Arizona is the most famous town in the Old West and totally worth a visit, if you know where to go and what to avoid.

 This Old West newspaper office is totally worthwhile.
 Here you can see the printing equipment that spread the word about the most famous gunfight in Western history.
 And you can buy a copy of the same newspaper that reported both the mundane and heroic in this madhouse of a boomtown.
 Mind you, the Epitaph was a pro-Earp paper, but mostly they got it right.
 Some of the exhibits portray John Clum, the publisher & editor, as more heroic than he really was, but still … For example, before he was the Epitaph, Clum was an Indian agent, but an arrogant, self-serving one.
 Many years later, though, when most of the Tombstone turned against the Earps because they thought the Earps were bad for business, Clum stuck with them.

-More Tombstone Videos
+Enjoy Our Tombstone Videos

 We have 3 other Tombstone videos that may be of interest.
 We interviewed Virgil Earp and Tom McLaury just minutes before they left the saloon and made that fateful walk down to the OK Corral.
 Each explains his side of the story.
 It would be Mr. McLaury’s last interview.
+Tombstone is full of actors and wild west fans who choose to live there for the experience.
+See an introduction to the real Tombstone here.

 Lodging in Tombstone